 Students must complete all subjects.
 There are 29 subjects in the Bachelor of Education (ECE).
 These are comprised of:

-- units requiring professional experience block placements in a variety of settings, including a final Internship placement of at least 50 consecutive days (1 full term) in a school context
+- subjects requiring professional experience placements in a variety of settings, including a final Internship placement of at least 50 consecutive days (1 full term) in a school context

 Please note that students can be terminated from this degree if they fail to make satisfactory progress.

 LANTITE Completion Requirement

 Students are also required to provide evidence of successful completion of the Literacy and Numeracy Test for Initial Teacher Education students (LANTITE) prior to completing their degree.
 The test is managed by ACER and details of the test (for example, sample questions, the Test Window dates, and registration) can be found at: https://teacheredtest.acer.edu.au/.
 Students are responsible for meeting the costs associated with taking these tests, which are a national requirement applicable to all teaching graduates.